framsses/framsses/README.md

 - 📐 I have a BMath Degree and a MSc specialization in Mathematics Education
 - 🌵 I’m from Mexico
 - 👀 I’m interested in Data Analytics and Responsive Web Design
-- 🌱 I’m currently learning PYTHON, MySQL, PostgreSQL, HTML, CSS and JS
+- 🌱 I’m currently working with PYTHON, MySQL, PostgreSQL, HTML, CSS and JS

 <br />